Copyright law of Azerbaijan: State policy in the field of copyright

 The main bodies providing protection of copyright law and related rights are the Intellectual Property Rights Protection Center (the Law on the Protection of Intellectual Property in Azerbaijan was signed in 1996) and the Republican Agency for the Protection of Copyright and Related Rights.
 There is also a national registry on copyright laws’ protection on the Internet.
 In case of copyright infringement, the interference of the Ministry of Internal Affairs is mandatory.

 Originally a work was protected for 50 years pma, or from the date of disclosure for anonymous or pseudonymous works.
 Performer's property rights are protected for 50 years from the date of the performance.
 Reverse engineering is permissible by persons lawfully in possession of software.
 The current general term is 70 pma.
 It appears that the term changed with the 2010 law.

-Azerbaijan introduces a system of copyright laws’ protection on the Internet.
-Protection of copyright and related rights will be exercised through digital monitoring and licensing soon.
-The number of objects that have experienced copyright protection is intensively growing.
+Azerbaijan has introduced a system of copyright protection on the Internet.
+The number of objects that experience copyright protection has grown quickly.

 There are only two types of information: public and private (confidential).